LbcLab/indie_studio_ai_dev_kit/FEATURES.md

 You can define the speed of the ai with the global `speed`.

 ### ping(…)
-this function takes an arbitrary number of parameters and display them.
+This function takes an arbitrary number of parameters and display them.
 It returns 42.

 ### getLife()
 This is an accessor on the AI remaining life points.